 Retinol is meant to fight premature signs of skin aging, such as fine lines and wrinkles.
 Thus, it is ideal to start it before these signs appear.
 A good age would be around early 20s, but of course, it's always best to consult a board-certified dermatologist for proper assessment and individualized advice.

-When considering increasing the strength of your retinol, first check what percentage you've currently been using.
-If you've tolerated a lower strength retinol well for some time, you may want to gradually step up the percentage.
-You can opt for a moderate-strength retinol between 0.03% and 0.3% or a high-strength retinol up to 1%.
-However, higher does not always mean better.
+When considering increasing the strength of your retinol, first check what percentage you’ve been using.
+If you’ve tolerated a lower-strength retinol well for several weeks to a few months of consistent use, you may consider gradually stepping up the percentage.
+You can opt for a moderate-strength retinol between 0.03% and 0.3% or a higher strength of up to 1%, but keep in mind that higher does not always mean better.

-Consider how long you've been using retinol, any side effects you may have experienced, and whether your skin goals require a stronger formulation.
-Remember to introduce any higher strength slowly and discontinue use if irritation occurs.
-Monitoring your skin's tolerance by gradually increasing strength can help you find the ideal retinol percentage for your individual needs.
+Also consider how long you’ve been using retinol, any side effects you may have experienced, and whether your skin goals truly require a stronger formulation.
+Introduce higher strengths slowly and discontinue use if irritation occurs.
+Gradually increasing strength while monitoring your skin’s response can help you find the most suitable retinol percentage for your needs.

 For retinol veterans, higher doesn't necessarily equate to better.
 Even if you've been using retinol for long periods of time, you can still develop the side effects the moment you step up your retinol percentage.